JOJ0/discodos/README.md

 Read more about the *Brainz update process here: [The import command](MANUAL.md#The-import-command)

 ## Common Tasks

+This section guides you through typical DiscoDOS workflows.
+If you would rather like to read an in-detail explanation of what each command does, go to the [DiscoDOS User's Manual](MANUAL.md).

+### What's the quickest way to document a mix?

+DiscoDOS can best help you when it's feeded with as much of your DJ'ing habits as possible.
+Writing down a mix is done in a matter of minutes.
+Best you listen through a mix recording while having your records near you.
+Certainly a mix does not have to be a complete DJ set, it could just be some track combinations you like to play recently.
+Let's get started by creating a new mix:

+`disco mix my_mix -c`

+The easiest command to remember for adding tracks to the mix is this one:

+`disco mix my_mix -a "artist title album"`

+If you hold the record in your hand and know exactly what track it is you played, the quickest way would be using the search subcommand, because the tracknumber on the record (A, B, A1, A2, etc.) can be given directly in the command.
+This spares you the question of which track on the record you'd like to add:

+`disco search "artist title album" -m my_mix -t A2`

+_**Note: Your search terms don't have to include artist, title and album.
+Also label names and catalog numbers are valid.**_

+While listening through an older recording it happens that you don't remember what it was exactly you played.
+Just skip over an unknown track and move on with writing down the rest of the mix.
+When you've later figured out what it was you played, squeeze in tracks at the right position in the mix with:

+`disco search "artist title album" -m my_mix -t A2 -p 12`

+The -p option works in combination with the mix subcommands well:

+`disco mix my_mix -a "artist title album" -p 12`

+_**Note if you are new to command line tools: Make use of your shells command history and re-use and edit your commands.
+Usually this is done using cursor keys up and down.**_

+More about the subcommands used in this guide is found here: [mix command](MANUAL.md#the-mix-command), [search command](MANUAL.md#the-search-command).

 ### I'm stuck in a mix